LeonisX/space-trader/README.md

 ## TODO

+* On any planet starts Lottery quest
-* MonsterCom doesn't show all quests
+* Jarek doesn't land on Devidia
 * When quest - change status
 * When show monsters - show unfinished quests or also show status
 * When fireEvent - filter all non-active quests